Anchor Points

 Who Can Install Roof Anchor Points?

-Installing roof edge protection systems requires specialised knowledge and expertise.
+Installing roof edge protection systems requires specialised expertise.

 Hiring certified professionals ensures these systems meet all height safety standards, are structurally sound, and adhere to compliance requirements.